History

 - Core knowledge – students are taught about the History of Corby and the link to the Vikings, Medieval Realms, the Tudors and Stuarts in Year 7.
 In Year 8 they learn about Early African Civilisations, the Atlantic Slave Trade, WW1, Interwar Years, Ireland, WW2 and Twentieth Century USA.
 At KS4 students follow Edexcel and learn Early Elizabethan England, American West, Medicine Through Time and Weimar and Nazi Germany.
 At KS5 students are taught Italy 1896-1943, Early Tudors 1485-1558, None Examined Assessment and Civil Rights in the USA 1865-1990

-- Procedural/Powerful knowledge –History should inspire.
+- Skills –History should inspire.
 Students are taught topics to inspire awe and wonder.
 Pupils will learn about chronology and why it is important.
 Power- what it is, why people want it and what they have done to keep hold of it.
 Similarity and difference across different time periods.
 Change over time and the skill of being able to recognise how things have changed based on the study of ideas, events and artefacts.
 Cause and consequence – how events and decisions produce later actions and effects.
 Perspectives- how people experience events differently.
 Empathy and being able to understand another person’s views.
 Significance- how do we judge this and why must historians attempt to determine relative significance.

 - Developing cultural capital –Learning about history in a classroom is one thing.
 Experiencing History via re-enactment such as the Living History group for WW1, day trips to Warwick Castle, Lincoln Castle and Prison and Duxford is another.
 Residential visits to the Somme and Berlin bring History alive.
 The ability to hear a Holocaust survivor speak and to visit Auschwitz give students totally new perspectives beyond the classroom.